 The

-, which can also accommodate other build flags typically passed on the command line tocmake
+#:build-typeargument is specific to thecmake-build-system, which can also accommodate other build flags typically passed on the command line tocmake. -

 All build systems accept the

-argument, which indicates whether tests should be run after your package has been successfully built (#t
+#:tests?argument, which indicates whether tests should be run after your package has been successfully built (#tby default). -

 The phases of the build procedure itself are modifiable.
 And quite often, one may find oneself needing to do just that, since not all software fully adhere to standarized build procedures.